jimmypt/wordpress/wp-content/plugins/google-maps-ready/readme.txt

 2. Markers sorting example

 == Changelog ==
+= 1.2.5.2 =
+ * Added checkboxes for markers for multiple delete markers in admin area
+ * Corrections for analytics
+ * Some corrections for slide to current selected marker in slider list - https://readyshoppingcart.com/product/google-maps-plugin/
+ * Rename "Full Screen" button - https://readyshoppingcart.com/product/google-maps-plugin/

+= 1.2.5.1 =
+ * Minor issues fix

+= 1.2.5 =
+ * Small correction for updates process
+ * Some code review

+= 1.2.4 =
+ * Fix for statistics usage

+= 1.2.3 =
+ * Some additional check for map stylizations
+ * Some correction for slider movement when click on marker - https://readyshoppingcart.com/product/google-maps-plugin/
+ * Small code review

 = 1.2.2 =
  * Fix marker description save from both - html and text - editor modes
  * Do not try to move close button in infowindow - this can make error in displaying it, wait until google will add this to API